Skip to main content

 Safety Planning for Large-Scale Public Events

 As an organizer of a public event, health and safety should be your top priority.
 It is your responsibility to take every precaution to ensure the safety and wellbeing of staff, attendees, and the surrounding community in case of a threat or emergency occurring during your event.
-Thorough preplanning and training amongst all stakeholders can mitigate risk and save lives.
-Following are the main considerations that should be given during event preplanning to identify risks and plan how to address them.
+Thorough Incident Action Planning and training amongst all stakeholders can mitigate risk and save lives.

 1. Conduct a Risk Assessment